There's no doubt the Frogs know how

 radioactive anomalies we found or

-even when the B52 bomber on a low level
+fright when the B52 bomber on a low level

 training flight flew very close over the

-above the trees, rather, it was the
+above the trees, rather - it was the

-dark shadow I saw on the ground during
+dark shadow I saw on the ground

-We knew that the uranium deposit
+We knew that a uranium deposit

 was out there somewhere in the rough and

-beautiful North Queensland.
-The
+beautiful North Queensland bushland.

-Froggy ferrets, sniffing out all the
+geologists were like excited little Froggy ferrets, sniffing out all the

 clues, and the last effort was to